carveragents/compound-engg-ai/commands/sessions/start.md

 ## Start

-Create a new git branch named `session_name` from main and switch to it
+Create a new git branch named `session_name` from the current checked out branch and switch to it.

 Generate a new `session_id` by running the bash date command.
 Use YYYY-MM-DD-HHMM as the format.